ImmanuelHaffner/pigmentor.nvim/README.md

 ```

-You can invert the colors.
+You can swap foreground and background colors.

 ![](img/example_highlight_inverted_with_padding.png)